I prefer winter and fall, when you feel the bone structure of the landscape. Something waits beneath it; the whole story doesn’t show.

 In other words, bone broths help to heal a leaky gut and its connected autoimmune condition.

 Below, I guide you through making this healing food at home.
 However, if you’re pressed for time and want to buy it instead, I recommend Bonafide Provisions.
 Most store-bought broth isn’t traditionally made and therefore lacks the healing benefits.
 Bonafide Provisions is the exception.
 Their broth is certified organic, uses only grass-fed and pasture-raised bones, is slow cooked and then frozen for freshness (no preservatives.)
 They also triple filter the water used in the broth, cook in stainless steel pots, and cool it completely before adding it to their BPA-free packaging.
 The company was started by a nutritionist and chef, after seeing dramatic changes in their son’s health when they switched to a real food diet which included bone broth every day.
 They sell four varieties: beef, chicken, turkey, and a frontier blend which uses a combination of beef, turkey, lamb and bison bones.
 Note: While all of their bone broths are compliant with the elimination phase of the AIP, they also sell some other products like soups, vegetable broths, and keto broths.
 Some of those are AIP and some aren’t – check ingredients before selecting.
+Use the code PHOENIX15 for 15% off your first order.

 Which bones do you use?